-The Love of Gorthaur - My First Story
+The love of Gorthaur

 Of old there was Sauron the Maia whom the Elves had named Gorthaur.
 A spirit of fire and creation, and a helper of Aule the smith in the beginning, Sauron was seduced by Morgoth, his heart blackened.
 He soon became one of the most feared servants of the Dark Lord, and he grew in power and wisdom, but also in malice, which would be his ultimate end.
 But that tale is told elsewhere.

 This story takes place in the Second Age of the Sun in Eregion, before the forging of The Rings of Power.

 It is said that after the War of Wrath, having been pardoned by the Valar, Sauron had repented his evil deeds, if for no reason other than fear of the hosts of the West, he had turned his mind to good.
 After his final demise many would say that his heart was as black as ever in those days, but that wasn’t entirely true.

 Ollorien was the daughter of Tindariel and Fearanur, a worthy Elven smith in the service of Lord Celebrimbor of the Gwaith-i-Mirdain.
 She was born at the beginning of the Second Age in Eregion; Tindariel had given birth to her on a dreamlike summer night under the stars and hence named her Ollorien.